 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Dates: use Medjool if you can, they are superior for this recipe.
-You need to chop them and they are sticky.
-Use a large kitchen knife and don't worry if you have some chunks, they add texture to the cake.
-If you want them finely chopped you will need patience as you'll constantly have to clean the knife.
+- Use Medjool dates; they are superior for this recipe.
+They are sticky, and you need to chop them.
+Use a large kitchen knife, and don't worry if you have some chunks; they add texture to the cake.
+If you want them finely chopped, you will need patience, as you'll constantly have to clean the knife.

 - Chocolate: use semi-sweet chips (a good brand) or chop a 60% (or more) chocolate bar into chunks.
 It makes a difference if you use good chocolate.

-- Baking: the recipe calls for baking them in two parts, without the topping first and then after adding the walnuts and chips.
-This will ensure that they don't burn during baking (image below).
+- Baking: the recipe calls for baking them in two parts, without the topping first and after adding the walnuts and chips.
+This will prevent them from burning during baking.
 But you can add the topping from the beginning.
 I think it's better to do it halfway.
-But do take into account not opening the oven before 20 minutes have passed; this will ensure the cake has that necessary first oven rise.
+However, do not open the oven before 20 minutes have passed; this will ensure that the cake has that necessary first oven rise.

 - Pan size: you can half the recipe and use a smaller pan.
 This makes a lot of servings and travels well, so keep that in mind when making desserts for barbecues, picnics and all of those wonderful summer gatherings.